dylanrees/citizen-science/README.md

  * [Citizen Science: Probing the Virtues and Contexts of Participatory Research](http://estsjournal.org/article/view/99/58)
  * [Buckets of Resistance: Standards and the Effectiveness of Citizen Science](https://www.academia.edu/7622292/Buckets_of_Resistance_Standards_and_the_Effectiveness_of_Citizen_Science?auto=download)
  * [The Potentials and Limitations of Civil Society Research: Getting Undone Science Done](http://davidjhess.net/uploads/3/4/8/1/34811322/socinquiry.2009.draft.pdf)
+ * [Citizen Engineering: Disrupting Expertise in Classroom and Community](https://peer.asee.org/citizen-engineering-disrupting-expertise-in-classroom-and-community) - A paper introducing the concept of "citizen engineering" as a companion to citizen science
  * [Institutions for Civic Technoscience: How Critical Making is Transforming Environmental Research](https://www.researchgate.net/publication/263120833_Institutions_for_Civic_Technoscience_How_Critical_Making_is_Transforming_Environmental_Research)
  * [Return on Investment for Open Source Hardware Development](https://www.academia.edu/13799962/Return_on_Investment_for_Open_Source_Hardware_Development?auto=download) - by Joshua Pearce, director of MOST (see "other resources" section).
  * [Citizen Science as an Ecological Research Tool: Challenges and Benefits](http://www.jstor.org/stable/pdf/27896218.pdf)
  * [Academic Research in the 21st Century: Maintaining Scientific Integrity in a Climate of Perverse Incentives and Hypercompetition ](http://online.liebertpub.com/doi/10.1089/ees.2016.0223)
  * [The Science Wars and the Future of the American Academic Profession](http://www.its.caltech.edu/~bi/labinger/nontechpdfs/7sciencewars.pdf) - Caltech chemistry professor Jay A. Labinger's paper about the need for scientists to engage with critical science studies scholars.
+ * [Science for the People](http://science-for-the-people.org/) - A late 1960s/early 1970s radical science movement whose literature has been organized on a website by UMass Amherst.

 ## Citizen Science Spaces and Projects